Diary of a Wimpy Kid (book): Plot

-After getting bad presents for Christmas, Greg decides to play a game with Rowley in which Rowley must ride a Big Wheel down a hill while Greg tries to knock him off with a football.
-On one of Greg's tries, the ball goes under the front wheel, which causes Rowley to fall off and break his hand.
-When Rowley goes to school with a plaster cast, the girls take care of him (carrying his books, feeding him food), which makes Greg jealous.

-Greg decides to join the Safety Patrols at his school, hoping that he will be able to control the other kids.
-He gets Rowley to sign up as well and enjoys the benefits of being a Safety Patrol, such as getting free hot chocolate.
-He tries to get a spot in the school's newspaper as a cartoonist and teams up with Rowley.
-Greg comes up with a strip called Zoo-Wee Mama!, and he and Rowley produce a number of strips.
-Eventually, Greg starts wanting to do other strips, but Rowley wants to continue with Zoo-Wee Mama!; Greg submits his comics to the teacher and ends up getting the cartoonist job.
-However, the teacher completely changes Greg's comic, even making his character a "curious student" instead of a "cretin."
+During Christmas time, Greg decides to play a game with Rowley that ends in Rowley breaking his hand.
+Rowley returns to school with a plaster cast, and Greg becomes jealous of the attention Rowley receives from girls.
+Greg joins the Safety Patrol at school to raise his status, and gets Rowley to sign up as well.
+Greg and Rowley begin a comic strip in the school newspaper titled "Zoo-Wee Mama!"
+However, creative differences cause Greg to submit his own cartoons.
+Greg becomes the school cartoonist, but his ideas are heavily altered by the newspaper's editor.

-After an incident where Greg chases some kindergartners with a worm on a stick and is mistaken for Rowley, Rowley gets suspended from the Safety Patrols for a week.
+After an incident where Greg chases some kindergartners with a worm on a stick and is mistaken for Rowley, Rowley gets suspended from the Safety Patrol for a week.
 However, after it is cleared up that Greg was the real culprit, Rowley is reinstated and promoted while Greg is dismissed.

-Greg notices that the school year is coming to a close and tries to get on the yearbook's Class Favorites page.
-He plans to go for "Class Clown," but his plans do not work out.
-At lunch, he gets an issue of the school newspaper and learns that Rowley is the new cartoonist, with his Zoo-Wee Mama! strip left completely unchanged.
+As the school year comes to a close, Greg aims to get a spot in the yearbook's Class Favorites page as the "Class Clown".
+Additionally, he learns that Rowley is the new cartoonist, and "Zoo-Wee Mama!" has become a hit.

-Greg confronts Rowley for not even listing him as co-creator and hogging all the fame.
-Rowley retaliates by saying that the Zoo-Wee Mama! comic was his idea and that Greg "had nothing to do with it."
-As they argue, the teenagers who chased them at Halloween appear and force Greg and Rowley to eat the Cheese.
-Greg gets out of it by falsely claiming to be allergic to dairy, while Rowley is forced to eat the whole thing.
-The next day, when everyone notices that the Cheese is gone, Greg takes the fall for Rowley and lies by saying that he threw it away.
-Greg reconciles with Rowley and lets people think that he has the Cheese Touch.
+Greg confronts Rowley for not listing him as a co-creator and hogging all the fame.
+Rowley refutes by saying that "Zoo-Wee Mama!" was his idea and that Greg barely contributed.
+As they argue, the teenagers from Halloween night appear and force Greg and Rowley to eat the cheese.
+Greg gets out of it by falsely claiming to be allergic to dairy, leaving Rowley to eat the whole thing.
+The next day, when everyone notices that the Cheese is gone, Greg lies to protect Rowley by saying that he threw it away, and the two reconcile.
+Greg receives his yearbook and after seeing that Rowley won "Class Clown", he throws it in the garbage.

-The book concludes with Greg getting his yearbook, seeing Rowley on the "Class Clown" page, and throwing it in the garbage.
-This means Greg now has the Cheese Touch, which carries on into the next book.